chr-ber/TradingJournal/README.md

+## TradingJournal

+### About

 **TradingJournal** is a **Single Page Application** fully written in C#.

-## Overview

-### About

-The application was developed as the final project for my [Training as a certified Software Developer C#](https://www.wifiwien.at/kurs/18196x-ausbildung-zum-geprueften-software-developer-c)
+The application was developed as part of the final assignment to complete the 6-month educational program [Training as a certified Software Developer C#](https://www.wifiwien.at/kurs/18196x-ausbildung-zum-geprueften-software-developer-c) at [WIFI Vienna](https://www.wifiwien.at/).

 ### Project Goal

 The goal of the application is to make journaling crypto derivative trades as simple and responsive as possible.

-This is achieved by allowing the users to add read only api keys from the trading platform [ByBit.com](https://bybit.com) to the application.
-Once added a background service will create websocket connections and import trades with only a few milliseconds delay.
+This is achieved by allowing the users to add read only API keys from the trading platform [ByBit.com](https://bybit.com) to the application.
+Once added a background service will create WebSocket connections to the  trading platform.
+The trades are imported with only a few milliseconds delay and allow immediate journaling and access to detailed statistics without any manual synchronization or delay.

 ### Architecture